convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 - **Git container (autoimport)** : <a id="Git-container"></a>

 - **Enable XSRF protection for Administration Console** : <a id="Enable-XSRF-Admin"></a>XSRF (Cross Site Request Forgery ) is a common attack used on web applications.
 You can protect your administration console by enabling this setting.
-The protection will be done by issuing a session live time token that that the console will use each time it invokes and admin service.
+The protection will be done by issuing a session life-time token that that the console will use each time it invokes and admin service.

 - **Enable XSRF protection for projects** : <a id="Enable-XSRF-Projects"></a>XSRF (Cross Site Request Forgery ) is a common attack used on web applications.
 You can protect your PWA and Web applications by enabling this setting.
 The protection will be done by issuing a session life-time token that that the Application will use each time it invokes and admin service.